AFSCME Colorado

 AFSCME Colorado Updates

-Jefferson County Library Workers Deliver 500+ Petition Signatures Against Dress Code Proposal
+Jeffco Library Workers Win on Dress Code Proposal

 Opportunities and Savings for AFSCME Members